Cross-dressing, gender identity, and sexuality of Joan of Arc: Trial and clothing

-Historical context
+Cross-dressing in Christian hagiography

-Vern and Bonnie Bullough comment that despite specific canonical prohibitions, explicit and unconditional approval of cross-gender attire is generally absent in the writings of the Church Fathers.
+Vern and Bonnie Bullough wrote that despite specific canonical prohibitions, explicit and unconditional approval of cross-gender attire is generally absent in the writings of the Church Fathers.
 On the contrary, Susan Schibanoff notes that "one version of transvestism appears to have been both admired and encouraged, albeit indirectly, in the legends of female saints who disguised themselves as men to live as monks".
-As a consequence, Joan's accusers were forced to carefully frame their accusations that Joan retained "nothing about her to display and announce her sex, save Nature's own distinctive marks".
-That is, unlike the holy transvestites, who entirely concealed their biological sex, Joan had not concealed her anatomy or other "marks" of her biological femininity.
+Joan's accusers therefore carefully framed their accusations, alleging that Joan retained "nothing about her to display and announce her sex, save Nature's own distinctive marks".
+Unlike the holy transvestites, who entirely concealed their biological sex, Joan had not concealed her anatomy or other "marks" of her biological femininity.

-The "holy transvestite" – i.e., transvestite female saint – was a common medieval archetype, and one of the grounds used (sparingly) to defend Joan's attire.
-Saint Marina followed the classic story: fearing for her virginity on her wedding night, she cut off her hair, donned male attire, and joined a monastery, passing herself off as "Father Marinos".
-The devil tested her by accusing her of impregnating an innkeeper's daughter, and she was driven into exile.
-She was absolved of all guilt after she died.
+The "holy transvestite" – a female saint who disguised herself as a man – was a common medieval hagiographical archetype and was occasionally invoked in defense of Joan's clothing.
+Saint Marina exemplifies the archetype: fearing for her virginity on her wedding night, she cut off her hair, donned male attire, and joined a monastery, passing herself off as "Father Marinos".
+She was later falsely accused of impregnating an innkeeper's daughter and driven into exile.
+After her death, Saint Marina was absolved of all guilt.

-With regard to the holy transvestites matter, Gaunt argues that "Sexuality is central to the construction of sanctity in the Middle Ages", and that holy men and women are not removed from sexuality, but continue to define themselves through reference to sexuality that has been reshaped and redirected.
-Gaunt agrees with Anson in the description of these stories as "monastic fantasy" that attempts to appease sexual longing by imagining a woman in the monastery who need not inspire guilt; however, the appeasing of the longing is complexly gendered by said apparent masculinity of many of said subjects.
+With regard to the holy transvestite tradition, Simon Gaunt argues that "sexuality is central to the construction of sanctity in the Middle Ages", and that holy men and women are not removed from sexuality, but continue to define themselves through reference to sexuality that has been reshaped and redirected.
+Echoing medieval historian John Anson, Gaunt describes these legends as a "monastic fantasy" that attempts to appease sexual longing by imagining a woman in the monastery who need not inspire guilt.
+This appeasement is, however, complexly gendered by the apparent masculinity of many of these women.